artemmikhalitsin/ecommerce-platform/README.md

 If you're on Linux, just run the dev.sh

+ALSO (if you are on Linux AND using ESLint),

-ALSO (for Linux), in ./project/.eslintrc.js delete this line:
+in ./project/.eslintrc.js delete this line:

         "linebreak-style": ["error", "windows"]